In the past several years, credit card issuers have become significantly more competitive when it comes to small business cards.

 How Not To Redeem Amex Points

-While you can redeem Membership Rewards points towards the cost of merchandise, towards gift cards, or to pay off your statement, these aren’t good uses of your points.
+While you can redeem Membership Rewards points toward the cost of merchandise, toward gift cards, or to pay off your statement, these aren’t good uses of your points.
 You’ll typically get less than one cent of value per point, so that’s not how I’d redeem them.